Lujain92/user-candidate-service/README.md

 - Docker
 - Docker-compose

-## Installation
+## Usage
 1. Clone this repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Configure MongoDB connection details in the `utils.database` module.

-## Usage

-1. To start the services, use the following command:
+2. To start the services, use the following command:

 ```bash
 docker-compose up
 ```
 This will build the FastAPI service, set up a MongoDB instance, and launch Mongo Express for database management.

-2. Access the API endpoints described below.
+3. Access the API endpoints described below.